Chicken al Forno aka Vodka Sauce Chicken Casserole

 Chicken al Forno with Vodka Sauce & Fresh Mozzarella has only 5 ingredients and a 5 minute prep time.
-And can be on the table in about thirty minutes.
+And it can be on the table in about thirty minutes.
 This vodka sauce chicken casserole recipe is low carb, keto, gluten-free, grain-free, sugar-free, and Trim Healthy Mama friendly.

-My maternal grandmother was Italian and my grandfather was Greek.
+My maternal grandmother was Italian, and my grandfather was Greek.
 Growing up we had a lot of delicious food around.
-My grandfather also worked in the restaurant industry and then owned several businesses including a pizzeria.
-They sold it before I was born but my mother told many stories of working there and I still got to sample my grandfather's pizza.
+My grandfather also worked in the restaurant industry and then owned several businesses, including a pizzeria.
+They sold it before I was born but my mother told many stories of working there, and I still got to sample my grandfather’s pizza.

 That is probably why our fallback cuisine seems to be Italian.
 The Italian American culture is woven through much of the area I live in.
 I think almost everyone I know is at least part Italian.
-Why my husband and I go on date night one of our standard picks is the Italian place on Main Street.
-I have loved everything I've ever ordered there and on Monday-Wednesday they have half-price entrees.
+Why my husband and I go on date night, one of our standard picks is the Italian place on Main Street.
+I have loved everything I’ve ever ordered there, and on Monday-Wednesday they have half-price entrees.
 That deal cannot be beaten.

 What is Chicken al Forno?